clarkgrubb/data-tools/README.md

     $ cat foo.json | json-awk 'puts $_.keys.select {|k| /\n/.match(k)}'

 The value associated with each key can be null, boolean, numeric, string, array, or JSON object.
 The value associated with a key should have a consistent type in all of the data.
-In the case of the a null value, [Google](https://google-styleguide.googlecode.com/svn/trunk/jsoncstyleguide.xml) recommends omitting the key entirely.
+Rather than having a key with a null value, consider omitting the key entirely.

 Be careful that booleans and numeric values, e.g. `true`, `false`, `42`, `3.14`, don't accidentally get stored as strings in JSON, e.g. `"true"`, `"false"`, `"42"`, `"3.14"`.